 The collection of data is important and vital for many aspects of life.
 Graphs and charts present data with visual cues to help readers understand it at a glance.
 They convey what the data means.
 Armed with an accurate understanding of the information, readers can take proper action.

 Graphs and charts organize, compare, and highlight important aspects or trends.
 They also help others remember the data in ways words and numbers never could.
 But charts and graphs are not one and the same.
 Each is useful in its own way to display different types of data.
+Displaying data effectively is especially important when creating reports and online dashboards or forecast models.

 Deciding which chart or graph to use to display data depends on the end goal.
 What is the key point readers should learn from this data?
 After deciding what the purpose of the data is, it is easier to choose the chart or graph that will be most effective.